First Class, or Second Class Upper Degree from Undergraduate Course of Study.

 Months of entry

-The postgraduate programme in Urban Strategies and Design is delivered jointly by the Edinburgh School of Architecture and Landscape Architecture (ESALA) of the University of Edinburgh and the School of Energy, Geoscience, Infrastructure and Society at Heriot-Watt University.
+The postgraduate course in Urban Strategies and Design is delivered jointly by the Edinburgh School of Architecture and Landscape Architecture (ESALA) of the University of Edinburgh and the Centre of Excellence in Sustainable Building Design at Heriot-Watt University.

 The City of Edinburgh offers an urban laboratory for project- and site visit-based exploration of current urban design issues in the UK.
 Furthermore, the city’s historic 'Geddesian' planning links, and contemporary international links with urban-focused institutions and bodies provide a strong platform from which to support student-led, location-based research projects.